 (Ephesians 2:9) Not of works, lest any man should boast.

-1 the act of indulging oneself, or giving way to one's own desires
+The act of indulging oneself, or giving way to one's own desires -- A favor or privilege

 The Roman Catholic Church claims the power to excuse or release persons from all or part of the suffering coming to them in Purgatory.
 This is done for good acts performed or prayers said.
 As you can see, this again is another form of "works" and is associated with a doctrine that is not found in the Bible, i.e. Purgatory.